Chin-Chin Gutierrez

-Carminia Lourdes Cynthia Arnaldo Gutierrez (born November 22, 1971), better known as Chin-Chin Gutierrez, is a Filipina actress and environmentalist.
+Carminia Lourdes Cynthia Arnaldo Gutierrez (born August 22, 1969), better known as Chin-Chin Gutierrez, is a Filipino retired actress and an environmentalist.

 Gutierrez starred in a number of films during the 1990s, among them are Maalaala Mo Kaya: The Movie (1994), Sa Aking Mga Kamay (1996) and April, May and June (1998) for Star Cinema.

+She is best known as Marla in the romance drama Ikaw Pala Ang Mahal Ko (1997) and as Josephine Bracken in Jose Rizal (1998).
+In the 2000s, she further gained recognition for her antagonistic roles in the popular soap operas Habang Kapiling Ka (2002-2003), Krystala (2004), Maging Sino Ka Man (2006-2008), and Dahil May Isang Ikaw (2009-2010).

 Personal life

 Gutierrez is the daughter of botanist Hermes Gutierrez and painter Cecilia Arnaldo.
 Cecilia was a former Franciscan nun who served in Italy.

-She earned her bachelor's degree in communication arts, graduated CumLaude from Miriam College and was enrolled in a combined MA/PhD program in organizational development (major in transformative spirituality) at the Southeast Asia Interdisciplinary Development Institute (SAIDI), recently completing the same.
+She earned her bachelor’s degree in Communication Arts, graduating cum laude from Miriam College.
+She subsequently enrolled in a combined MA/PhD program in Organizational Development, major in Transformative Spirituality, at the Southeast Asia Interdisciplinary Development Institute (SAIDI), which she recently completed.
+She also earned a Master of Arts in Theological Studies, with a specialization in Biblical Theology, from the Loyola School of Theology.

 Career

 Gutierrez was initially known for her television commercials.
 She had a break in televesion when she starred in the 1992 series Noli me Tangere by director Eddie Romero.
 Billed as Maria Jose Arnaldo, she played the role of Maria Clara.

 Gutierrez is noted for playing antagonistic roles in the ABS-CBN television series Dahil May Isang Ikaw and Maging Sino Ka Man.
 She also had roles in feature films.
 Her last television appearance was in 2010.

 She retired from acting in 2015.